SmokeHouseProject/applewood/README.md

 ## Configuring the Client
 ___

-All configurations are located in the /config directory
+All configurations are located in the client/config directory

 >The baseUrl settings should match the server host settings.
 >Please note the `/api/` addition to the url for the webApi setting
->Localhost works for developing using a desktop browser but compiled mobile apps will not be able to find the server unless they have a valid IP address

 Please see [README](server/README.md) for configuring the server